 On May 28, 1999 and September 14, 2000, Glaxo filed two patent infringement lawsuits against Genentech.
 These suits assert that the manufacture, use, and sale of Rituxan infringes U.S. patents owned by Glaxo.
 The trial for the first of these suits concluded on May 4, 2001 with the jury unanimously finding that Rituxan does not infringe patents held by Glaxo.
 The jury also unanimously found that all of the patent claims that Glaxo asserted against Genentech were invalid.
 Glaxo has appealed this ruling.
 The judge has rescheduled the trial for the second suit to begin in late 2002.
 To date we have not been named in either of these suits.
-If Glaxo were to prevail in the second suit or on appeal of the first suit, it could be awarded a variety of remedies, including damages for past sales, our collaboration agreement with Genentech as a result of future royalties and other payments to Glaxo.
+If Glaxo were to prevail in the second suit or on appeal of the first suit, it could be awarded a variety of remedies, including damages for past sales, requiring Genentech to obtain a license from Glaxo or obtaining an injunction against the sale of Rituxan.
+Because we rely on sales of Rituxan for substantially all of our revenue, an injunction would significantly harm our business.
+Further, if Genentech were required to obtain a license from Glaxo, our operating results in a particular quarter could be harmed as a result of any payment required for past royalties.
+Additionally, our long-term profitability could be harmed by reduced profit sharing under our collaboration agreement with Genentech as a result of future royalties and other payments to Glaxo.